carpentries/instructor-training/episodes/18-management.md

 However, it is entirely possible for total beginners and advanced learners to come away happy from the same workshop.
-Beginners may not yet feel competent, but they may build a mental model of the domain and develop confidence that they *can* learn these skills because they have successfully been walked through them.
-Advanced learners may enjoy picking up "tips and tricks" or having their own self-taught approach validated.
+Beginners may not yet feel competent, but they may build a mental model of the domain and develop confidence that they *can* learn these skills because they have successfully walked through them.
+Advanced learners may enjoy picking up "tips and tricks" or having their own self-taught approaches validated.
 They may also enjoy connecting with your workshop community, and might consider becoming Carpentries Instructors themselves!